Порушення циклу бета-окислення

 This deficiency is the most common defect in the beta-oxidation cycle.

 Diagnosis of MCADD is by detecting medium-chain fatty acid conjugates of carnitine in plasma or glycine in urine or by detecting enzyme deficiency in cultured fibroblasts; however, DNA testing can confirm most cases.
-MCADD is now included in routine neonatal screening in all states in the US.
+MCADD is now included in routine neonatal screening in all states in the United States.

 Дефіцит довголанцюгової 3-гідроксиацил-КоА-дегідрогенази (LCHADD)

-This deficiency is the 2nd most common fatty acid oxidation defect.
+This deficiency is the second most common fatty acid oxidation defect.
 It shares many features of MCADD, but patients may also have cardiomyopathy; rhabdomyolysis, massive creatine kinase elevations, and myoglobinuria with muscle exertion; peripheral neuropathy; and abnormal liver function.
-Mothers with an LCHADD fetus often have HELLP syndrome (hemolysis, elevated liver enzymes, and low platelet count) during pregnancy.
+A mother whose fetus has LCHADD often has HELLP syndrome (hemolysis, elevated liver function tests, and low platelet count) during pregnancy.

 Treatment during acute exacerbations includes hydration, high-dose glucose, bed rest, urine alkalinization, and carnitine supplementation.
 Long-term treatment includes a high-carbohydrate diet, medium-chain triglyceride supplementation, and avoidance of fasting and strenuous exercise.